peak-gao/code-notes/WebStorm/webstorm.md

 All this assumes you've installed the following:
 `yarn add -D @babel/preset-env` - provides ES6 syntax support
 `yarn add -D @babel/core @babel/cli @babel/preset-env`
-`yarn add -D @babel/polyfill` - not sure if I really need this anymore `yarn add -D @babel/preset-react`
+`yarn add -D @babel/polyfill`  - includes a polyfill that includes a custom regenerator runtime and core-js
+- I've imported the polyfill in test.imports.js and then added `src/test/test.imports.js` to the test script and also extra mocha options in the IntelliJ test runner mocha config
+`yarn add -D @babel/preset-react`
 `yarn add -D @babel/cli`
 `yarn add -D @babel/register` - when you’re developing a Node.js application in ES6, one of the ways to run and test it is using @babel/register